 Silence is Golden

-Air rifles can range from almost silent to louder than a .22 rifle.
-If a pellet is pushed faster than the speed of sound, it produces a very loud “Crack” when it breaks the sound barrier.
+Air rifles can range from silent to louder than a .22 rifle, depending on its muzzle velocity.
+If the pellet is pushed from the barrel faster than the speed of sound, it creates a very loud “crack” as it breaks the sound barrier.

 Dual Caliber Air Rifles